Search results for

 The large panel is presented in a 16:10 aspect ratio, which is a natural fit for streaming content.
 I only encountered small black bars across the top and bottom edge while catching up on the second season of The Witcher.
 Granted, it might not work as well if you want to watch something like The Lighthouse, which was shot in 1.19:1, but more traditionally shot shows and movies will look great.
 I like the even bezels on all four sides, too.
 They’re thick enough to hold onto but not so much as to be noticeable.

-My primary issue with Samsung’s display is that it seems to skew on the cooler, blue-tinged side in daily usage.
-It’s more noticeable in apps with white backgrounds, though it tends to disappear when watching a TV show or a movie.
+My primary issue with Samsung’s display is that it seems to skew cooler and looks almost blue-tinged in daily usage.
+This is more noticeable in apps with white backgrounds, though it tends to disappear when watching a TV show or a movie.
 Adjusting the brightness didn’t seem to have too much of an effect on the tint, either.
 Samsung does let you try out a few color correction options, though they’re primarily for color blindness and don’t fix the general blueness.

 How is the battery life?
 And the charging?